 JANETTE BECKMAN "THE EYE OF A MUSIC GENERATION"

 It is common to read that photographers who eventually become legendary have the virtue of being in the right place at the right time, which in part may be possible, but without the talent, it is not easy to get where Janette Beckham got to thanks to her professionalism behind the lens and her passion and dedication to music culture.

 Born in London, England, Janette Beckman grew up at the King Alfred School in London from 1953 to 1967, but as a child, she knew that her passion was for the artistic path, so she decided to finish her education by spending a year at the Saint Martin School of Art, and then three years at the London College of Communication studying photography.

 From the beginning, Janett's passion and the eye were focused particularly on the British punk scene.

-Nothing could go wrong living in London, and having technical knowledge in photography.
+Nothing could go wrong with living in London and having technical knowledge of photography.
 She entered the music world working for Sounds magazine on a shoot with the British band Siouxsie and the Banshees who were at the height of their career at the time, then worked for prestigious British music magazines "The Face" and "Melody Maker", however, Janett's passion and eye were particularly focused on the country's punk scene, which at the time dominated a large part of the British music scene.